 Specifically, the SALT deduction can include the amounts you paid on property and real estate taxes, personal property taxes, such as for cars and boats, and either local income tax or sales tax.
 You cannot deduct both income and sales taxes.

-The SALT deduction is only available if you itemize your deductions using Schedule A. You can only itemize when your individual deductions are worth more than the 2019 standard deduction of $12,200 for single filers, $24,400 for joint filers, and $18,350 for heads of household.
+The SALT deduction is only available if you itemize your deductions using Schedule A. For your 2022 taxes, which you'll file in 2023, you can only itemize when your individual deductions are worth more than the 2022 standard deduction of $12,950 for single filers, $25,900 for joint filers, and $19,400 for heads of household.
 Most people do not qualify to itemize after the 2017 tax reform.

 States that benefit most from the SALT deduction include California, New York, Illinois, and Texas.